BioTomateDE/AcornGM/README.md

 - applying mods

 ### AcornGM (Frontend)
-- Button bar should align to bottom of window
 - Lighter background color on hover for profile and mod list items
 - fully implement browser and mod info view (when modding system in place)
 - implement modding and connect to browser